jakehilborn/speedr/README.md

 under development
 -----------------

-Android app that measures how much, or how little, time you save by speeding in your car.
+Android app that measures how much time, or how little time, you save by speeding in your car.